Jacob Stallings Player Props: Marlins vs. Padres

 Jacob Stallings At The Plate

-- In 11 of 26 games this season, Stallings has picked up at least one hit, including one game with multiple hits.
+- Stallings has picked up a hit in 11 games this season (40.7%), including one multi-hit game.

-- In 26 games played this year, he has not gone deep.
+- He has not hit a home run in his 27 games this year.

-- In five games this year, Stallings has picked up an RBI, with more than one RBI once.
+- In five games this season, Stallings has picked up an RBI, with more than one RBI once.

-- He has scored in six games this year (23.1%), but has had no multi-run games.
+- He has scored in six games this season (22.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.